charlottecroce/ChamplainTechJournals/eth-hack-sec335/week03/README.md

-this week we did labs on DNS enumeration, which is using DNS records to find more information about a domain. this can be done manually via nslookup and dig(although most zone transfers are blocked by default) or with automated tools sucha s nmap
+this week we did labs on DNS enumeration, which is using DNS records to find more information about a domain. this can be done manually via nslookup and dig(although most zone transfers are blocked by default) or with automated tools such as nmap